-cmdqueuing= Enables or disables command queuing on the physical drive(s).
+cmdqueuing = Enables or disables command queuing on the physical drive(s).

+enable

+disable

-temppollint= (15-255) Drive temperature polling interval in seconds.
-If value is 0, polling is disabled.
-For high availability products only.
+temppollint = (15-255 ) Drive temperature polling interval in seconds.
+If value is 0, polling is '''

 mediumerrorthreshold= (0-4294967294) Medium error threshold.
 If the threshold is reached, the physical drive is marked as dead.
 The default value is 0, indicating that physical drive is not marked as dead for medium errors.
 For high availability products only.